salveranushika/Core-Image-and-Vision/README.md

 }
 ```

-## Analyze the PoseNet Output to Locate Joints
+## Analyze the PoseNet output to locate joints

 The sample uses one of two algorithms to locate the joints of either one person or multiple persons.
 The single-person algorithm, the simplest and fastest, inspects the model’s outputs to locate the most prominent joints in the image and uses these joints to construct a single pose.